Interactive street theatre spectacle 'The Whale' washes up on Redcar beach

 Image

-Image of the whale sculpture on the Redcar beach surrounded by people.
+Image of a life-size whale sculpture on the Redcar beach surrounded by people.

 The whale has been created by Belgium-based artistic group, The Captain Boomer Collective in cooperation with sculptors from Zephyr Wildlife reproductions.
 Captain Boomer creates location-based shows that explore the boundaries between reality and fiction.